mclausaudio/Hacker-News-top-stories-scanner/README.md

 ![Search starterd](./readme/terminal-search-started.png)

 The searching process may take a few minutes depending on how many articles you are searching through.
-If a Hacker News post does not include a link to an external article or page, for example a community question or discussion thread, a message will be displayted in the terminal.
+If a Hacker News post does not include a link to an external article or page, for example a community question or discussion thread, a message will be displayed in the terminal.
 The results will be logged to the terminal.
 Below shows what a search with NO RESULTS will look like.

 ![Search starterd](./readme/no-results.png)